Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 had was viewed skeptically in many quarters within DEC.

+The OS kept a number of access bits associated with each virtual page.
+One of these was "trap to user" which caused a user program interrupt when that virtual page was accessed.
+This "trap to user" bit didn't have much utility.

 ## Password checking introduction

 Like many modern systems, Tenex supported multiple users that could authenticate themselves with passwords.
 Unlike modern systems, there was a system call available to check other users passwords.